-Mobile phones are not to be used at mealtimes, during study or after lights out.
+Mobile phones are not to be used at meal times, during study or after lights out.

-Year 7 - 10: All electronic devices including computers, gaming devices, smart watches, tablets, mobile phones etc. are locked up at 'lights out; and unlocked in the morning.
-This is to promote and develop healthy sleeping habits.
-Supervisors are available 24 hours a day in case of an emergency via internal phone system or supervisor's mobile.
+Year 7-10: All electronic devices including computers, gaming devices, mobile phones etc. are locked up at 'lights out' and unlocked at 7:00am the next morning to promote healthy sleeping habits.
+Supervisors are available 24 hours a day in case of an emergency via supervisor mobile.

-Years 11 - 12: Are expected to self-mange their own device usage and may keep possession of their electronic devices overnight.
+Year 11-12: Are expected to self-manage their own device usage and keep possession of their electronic devices overnight.